 The Importance of the Compression Vest

 The purpose of the vest is to aid the skin to contract.
-The vest helps increase the flow of blood and prevent the collection of fluid.
-Additionally, the compression vest controls the amount of swelling, and aids in binding the chest tissues, while decreasing post-op pain.
+The vest helps increase the flow of blood and prevent the collection of excess fluid.
+Additionally, the compression vest controls the amount of swelling and aids in binding the chest tissues, all while decreasing post-op pain.

 After initial healing, Dr. Delgado has his patients graduate to a second vest that is thinner and has a lining of soft T-shirt material with compression in the chest area only.
 Men who wear dress shirts state that these vests are not visible and more comfortable.

 Patients in San Francisco and the Bay Area who are seeking a permanent solution to their gynecomastia can trust Dr. Delgado to provide natural-looking and optimal results.
 If you are interested in learning more about gynecomastia, male breast reduction, what to expect post-surgery regarding male compression vests, and more, please contact Dr. Delgado today to schedule a consultation appointment in Novato or San Francisco, CA.

 Compression Vest FAQs